Maternal Health Disparities

 Why is CEAL focusing on maternal health?

-People from racially and ethnically diverse groups, those who are young or of advanced maternal age, and those with disabilities have higher rates of pregnancy-related problems and deaths.
+Women from different racial and ethnic groups, those who are young or of advanced maternal age, and those with disabilities have higher rates of pregnancy-related problems and deaths.